 Connecting with Patients for Tobacco Free Living - Online CME Course

-Upon conclusion of this program, participants should be able to:
+Upon conclusion of this activity, participants should be able to:

 In support of improving patient care, Mayo Clinic College of Medicine and Science is jointly accredited by the Accreditation Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC) to provide continuing education for the healthcare team.

-Mayo Clinic College of Medicine and Science designates this enduring material activity for a maximum of 3.50 AMA PRA Category 1 Credits™.
+Mayo Clinic College of Medicine and Science designates this enduring material for a maximum of 3.50 AMA PRA Category 1 Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

-For disclosure information regarding Mayo Clinic School of Continuous Professional Development accreditation review committee member(s), please go here.
+For disclosure information regarding Mayo Clinic School of Continuous Professional Development accreditation review committee member(s) and staff, please go here to review disclosures.